SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

 > HINT: there is an additional way of deployment - either execute the steps before or the two below to achieve the same result: Run *mbt build -p=cf* followed by cf *deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar*

-13. Open the manifest.yml file and gen/srv folder and add your service names / replace existing ones with your services: em, dest, xsuaa, db, cs and logs.
+13. Open the manifest.yml file and gen/srv folder and add your service names / replace existing ones with your services: ems, dest, xsuaa, db, cs and logs.
 Set the Memory as 256MB.
 Don´t forget to save the file.

 > Hint: to make sure that the services names match, execute the CF command *CF services* which lists the services you have created including their names.